GustavSchneider/CGI/README.md

 ### Setup

-Since our group consists of both Windows and Linux users, we first wanted to create a project which is possible to build in both environments.
+Since our group consists of both Windows and Linux users, we first wanted to create a projecnt which is possible to build in both environments.
 Gustav is the only member of the group who prefer working in Linux, and as he has the most experience with build systems he gladly took on creating a skeleton project which we could use as a starting point.